itspavit/GameLibrary/Game Logic Team/documentation/Chess/Chess_use_case_descriptions.md

 * how will the stats be displayed when the game ends, If it is through an overlay popup or by going to a different GUI scene then there would need to be an exit button, If not then the quit game button can function as the exit button

+## Use Case: Capture
+**Iteration:** 1
+**Primary Actor:** Player
+**Goal in context:** Show that a chess piece has been captured **Preconditions**:
+* The game is in play mode
+* The player is able to move a piece into a square occupied by an enemy piece during their turn

+**Trigger:** The player moves one of their pieces into a square occupied by an enemy piece
+**Scenario:**
+1. The piece occupying the space should be replaced by the piece being moved
+2. The piece removed should be tallied
+3. Game should check the game state

+**Exceptions:**
+**Post Conditions:**
+* The piece that previously existed in the space has been removed from the board and been replaced by the moved piece

+**Channel to actor:** Graphical Representation of the game board **Open Issues:** N/A

+## Use Case: Promotion
+**Iteration:** 1
+**Primary Actor:** Player
+**Goal in context:** Promote a pawn to a piece of the players choice **Preconditions**:
+* The game is in play mode
+* The player is able to move a pawn into the last row of the board

+**Trigger:** The player moves one of their pawns into a square on the end row of the board **Scenario:**
+1. The pawn should be removed from the board
+2. The player should be prompted to choose a new type of piece
+3. The new piece should be located in the same square the pawn was removed from
+4. The game state should be checked

+**Exceptions:**
+**Post Conditions:**
+* The pawn that previously existed in the space has been removed from the board and been replaced by the chosen piece

+**Channel to actor:** Graphical Representation of the game board **Open Issues:** N/A